Queues and Topic Endpoints

 Selectors

-As shown in the figure below, selectors can filter messages from queues and topic endpoints.
+As shown in the diagram below, selectors can filter messages from queues and topic endpoints.

 • For queues: Any messages that do not match the client’s selector string are not delivered to the requesting client, but remain in the queue.